FuelLabs/fuels-ts/apps/docs/src/guide/cli/commands.md

 }
 ```

-You can use them when instantiating your programs:
+Use it when instantiating your contracts:

 ```ts
 import { MyContract__factory } from "./backend-api";